mangila/pokedex-java/backstage/README.md

 ## generation-task

-* fetches the all the pokemons according to their Generation
+* PokeApi request to fetch all pokemons from their Generation
+* Puts all pokemons on PokemonQueue

 ## integration

-* everything third party api - PokeApi, bouncer clients
+Everything third party api

+To use any integration `application.yml` must be configured with the server address

+* Conditional bean for props to load the DI container

+* PokeApi - RestClient
+* Redis - Grpc Client
+* MongoDb - Grpc Client

 ## media-task

-* poll for queue and fetches and download the pokemon image from the Queue - updates database
+* Polls from Media Queue
+* Updates the pokemon document with the new media entry
+* Adds reference to file server api for src (TODO: Service discovery stuffs or hardcoding)
+* Puts Files into GridFS

 ## model

+* everything structs
-* everything structs - shared domain objects
+* Shared domain objects
+* Shared Protos

 ## pokemon-task

-* fetch Pokemon - update database - put images on Media queue
+* Fetch from PokeApi and checks already made http requests to Redis
+* Updates Database with new pokemon
+* Runs a side effect and puts Pokemon media (images and cries) to the Media Queue

 ## redis-bouncer

 * Redis bouncer service to handle connection pooling
+* Grpc Server
+* Relays requests to and from Redis

 ## mongodb-bouncer

 * Mongodb bouncer service to handle connection pooling
+* Grpc Server
+* Relays requests to and from MongoDb